 “As an active person, lockdown was even more challenging mentally.
-However, gentle walks through the idyllic South Downs in West Sussex, where I live, really helped me through this challenging time and made me realise exercise doesn’t have to be vigorous.
+However, gentle walks through the idyllic South Downs in West Sussex, where I live really helped me through this challenging time.
+It made me realise exercise doesn’t have to be vigorous.
 Walks with rolling hills as far as the eye can see, clear blue skies, birdsong and the floral scent of honeysuckle and gorse have been a wonderful escapism and helped keep me balanced.
-It goes to show that even the simplest of activity can do wonders for the body, mind and soul and I’d encourage anyone to take to nature and enjoy the benefits a gentle stroll can bring.” 🌳
+It goes to show that even the simplest of activity can do wonders for the body, mind and soul.
+I’d encourage anyone to take to nature and enjoy the benefits a gentle stroll can bring.” 🌳

 Hayley – London Underground

 “I would have normally paced enough throughout the morning to hit my steps target for the day by lunchtime.
 Working from home, it’s a good walk at lunchtime that’s needed to do that, which is great to help clear my head and set me up for the afternoon ahead.” 🚶